galiabakri/JS-Basics-2024/README.md

-#### Solutions to the tasks from the lab and exercises in the JS Programming Basics Course.
+#### Solutions to the tasks from the lab and exercises in the JS Programming Basics Course